smherwig/phoenix-fileserver/README.md

 bd-crypt image
 --------------

-To create a bd-crypt image, `fs.crypt.img` from the contents of directory called `root/`, enter:
+To create a bd-crypt image, `fs.crypt.img`, from the contents of `root/`,
+enter:

 ```
 cd ~/src/fileserver/makefs